(Tutorial) Make a sample reply bot using Node.js

-Using Messaging API, you can boost interactions with users by taking advantage of a wide range of functions that it offers.
-These functions include sending various types of messages, getting user profiles, getting content sent by users, and many more.
+The Messaging API enables two-way communication between your service and LINE users.
+With the Messaging API, you can boost interactions with users by taking advantage of a wide range of functions that it offers.
+These functions include sending different types of messages, getting user profile, getting content sent by users, and many more.

-At the end of this tutorial, you'll have created an app which automatically responds to a message sent by a user.
+The outcome of this tutorial is an app which automatically responds to a user's message.

 Conversation with a sample bot